prefix-dev/pixi/docs/reference/cli.md

 ### `project platform add`

-Adds a platform(s) to the project file and updates the lockfile.
+Adds a platform(s) to the project file and updates the lock file.

 ##### Arguments